AvivAzar/Subscription-Server/README.md

 A ”community-led” world cup update subscription service for the soccer world cup, utilizing STOMP and supporting both Thread Per Client (TPC) and Reactor.

+Maven is used as the build tool for the server in this project.
+You will need to download and install it to compile it.

+Build the server from server's root directory using: mvn compile

+ • Thread per client server:

+ mvn exec:java-Dexec.mainClass="bgu.spl.net.impl.stomp.StompServer"-Dexec.args="<port> tpc"

+ • Reactor server:

+ mvn exec:java-Dexec.mainClass="bgu.spl.net.impl.stomp.StompServer"-Dexec.args="<port> reactor"

+ Build the client from the client's root directory using the makefile.
+The output executable is called StompWCIClient.

+ Run the client with ./bin/StompWCIClient in the client root folder.

 ## Client commands:

 For any command below requiring a game_name input: game_name for a game